Isabella Karle: Career

 Karle worked on the Manhattan Project during World War II, where she developed techniques to extract plutonium chloride from a mixture containing plutonium oxide.
+After the war, she worked at the University of Michigan where she was the first female member of the chemistry faculty.

-She joined the United States Naval Research Laboratory (NRL) after the end of the war.
+She then joined the United States Naval Research Laboratory (NRL).
 At the NRL, her husband Jerome developed "direct methods" for analyzing structure of crystals.
+Their experimental apparatus for electron diffraction for characterizing the structures of gaseous molecules provided invaluable insights into key principles that led them later to their successful treatment of the phase problem in X-ray crystallography.
 However, for many years the crystallographic community remained skeptical about their utility.
 Isabella Karle was the first person to apply the method.
 She developed the symbolic addition procedure that connects the theoretical "direct method" apparatus and actual X-ray diffraction data.
 These contributions advanced the field of X-ray crystallography by enabling determination of the structure of crystals.
-This technique has played a major role in the development of new pharmaceutical products and other synthesized materials.